 What we research

-Borne’s research is focused on the pregnancy period and the factors and conditions in pregnancy that may lead to preterm birth.
+Borne’s research focuses on pregnancy the factors and conditions that may lead to preterm birth.

 We closely examine the biological processes of pregnancy and childbirth to better understand the significance of changes in the maternal environment throughout pregnancy and to understand the mechanisms involved in normal and abnormal labour.

 The pregnancy conditions that we investigate include:

 - The pathophysiological pathways that trigger the premature onset of labour,

 - The maternal environment to ensure healthy babies,